nya3jp/bonsai-scheme/README.md

 LISP language implemented here is a subset of Scheme.
 It differs from Scheme in many aspects, but notable differences are:

+- No garbage collection (unless it is easy to support).
 - No macro.
 - No variable-length arguments.
 - Very limited special forms and builtin functions.